Introduction

 Months 3 and 4

-Psychological assessments and general observations regarding my time at the NHS Haywood hospital rehabilitation centre.
+Psychological assessments and general observations regarding my time at the NHS Haywood hospital, where I received neuro-rehabilitation care.

 Transcription of the diaries I kept, where I recorded events happening to me or around me.